Skip to content

 How Much Does It Cost to Attend MyComputerCareer at Raleigh?
 Tuition, Net Price & Aid

-After financial aid, the average net price at MyComputerCareer at Raleigh — the real out-of-pocket cost once federal grants and scholarships are applied — is about $26,528.
+The average net price at MyComputerCareer at Raleigh, the amount students actually pay each year after federal grants and scholarships, is about $26,528.
 Students from families earning under $30,000 typically pay closer to $26,084 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $9,500.
+The median graduate leaves with about $9,500 in federal student loans.

 What Families Actually Pay